w3villa-harsh-kumar/test/README.md

 ```
 git status
 ```
-outputs
+Lists all new or modified files to be committed in the current repository and also lists all the files that are not yet staged. git status provides a summary of the state of both the working directory and the staging area.
+1. Provides the branch name.
+2. Lists all the files that are not yet staged. **(Untracked files)**
+3. Lists all the files that are staged. **(Changes to be committed)**

+Outputs
 ```
 On branch master
 nothing to commit, working tree clean
 ```
-Lists all new or modified files to be committed in the current repository and also lists all the files that are not yet staged.

 ```
 git diff
 ```
-outputs
+Shows file differences not yet staged.

+Outputs
 ```
 diff --git a/fileName b/fileName
 index 0123456..789abcde 100644